AGPlested/SAFT/README.md

 SAFT was written in Python 3 for macOS.
 In principle it is cross-platform, in practice it was never launched on Windows or Linux.
 If you happen to get it working on either of these platforms, please let us know.

-### Getting Started on macOS - beginners
+### Getting Started on macOS for Python/UNIX beginners

 (Python/UNIX experts [see below](#experts))

 Clone the SAFT repository to your machine by clicking the green button at the top of this page and selecting "Zip file".

-You will get a directory called "SAFT-master", probably in the 'Downloads' folder.
+You will receive a directory called "SAFT-master", probably in the 'Downloads' folder.

-Use Spotlight (Cmd+Space) to find and launch 'Terminal'.

 To get all the Python packages you need to run SAFT, we recommend using miniconda.
 Download `miniconda for python 3.6 bash` ; we provide everything you need after that.
 Here's the link: https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html

+Use Spotlight (Cmd+Space) to find and launch 'Terminal'.
+In the following, you will need to enter `commands` in the Terminal.
+You must be exact...

 To install miniconda, you need to navigate to the directory where it downloaded, probably also 'Downloads'.

 > `cd Downloads`

-Then you can type the following to make the installation.
-Press space to page through the licence agreement.
+Then you can type the following command to make the installation.
+Use the space bar to page through the licence agreement.
 Answer (type) 'yes' to everything...

 > `bash Miniconda3-latest-MacOSX-x86_64.sh`

-You'll need to restart the Terminal window.
+After this you'll need to restart the Terminal window.

 Now you need to navigate to the SAFT directory *in the Terminal*.
 You start in your "Home" folder (its name is your username).
 The command you need is cd (change directory):